George-Ogden/code-xray/README.md

 This code is designed to help you write fewer bugs.
 But it is almost certainly not bug-free itself.
-Please, uses the issue tracker to report issues.
+Please, use the issue tracker to report issues.
 ## Inspiration
 This project was inspired by Bret Victor's talk "Inventing on Principle".
 That's why I've used the binary search example: